 - may express bizarre thoughts

 Threats of suicide communicate desperation and a cry for help.
 Always take statements of suicidal feelings, thoughts, behaviors, or plans very seriously.
 Any child or adolescent who expresses thoughts of suicide should be evaluated immediately.

 The warning signs of suicidal feelings, thoughts, or behaviors may resemble other medical conditions or psychiatric problems.
-Always consult your child's physician for a diagnosis.
+Always consult your adolescent's physician for a diagnosis.

 Treatment for suicidal feelings and behaviors:

-Specific treatment for suicidal feelings and behaviors will be determined by your child's physician based on:
+Specific treatment for suicidal feelings and behaviors will be determined by your adolescent's physician based on:

 - your teen's age, overall health, and medical history